seilanhiep/data/kh/source_data/sahmakun_teang/eviction_hotspots/eviction_hotspots_metadata.md

 Processes

 Data were provided to Open Development Cambodia directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in ESRI Shapefile format.
-The data were exported in geotiff format.
+The data were exported in geotiff and kmz formats.

 Sources

-Sahmakum Teang Tnaut (STT), 2013
+Sahmakum Teang Tnaut (STT).
+Phnom Penh, 2013

-Department of Geography (DoG), 2005
+Department of Geography (DoG).
+Phnom Penh, 2005

 Save Cambodia's Wildlife.
 "Urban."
 Atlas of Cambodia: maps on socio-economic development and environment.
 Second ed.
 Phnom Penh, 2014.
 106. Print.